LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2sihs_phm2

 ``b2sihs_phm2``    type: ``real``    default: ``1.0``
-    Multiplier of the contribution to ion heat sources from viscous heating.
+    Multiplier of the contribution to ion heat sources from viscous heating due to poloidal velocity differences.
 This term is superseded by the BoRiS switch if invoked.

 .. index:: b2sihs_phm3